 Basmah Safdar MD, FACEP

-Assistant Professor of Emergency Medicine; Co-Chair, Chest Pain Center; Director, YNHH Women's Heart Program
+Assistant Professor of Emergency Medicine; Co-Chair, Chest Pain Center

-Dr. Safdar's research interests focus on women’s health, in particular gender disparities in cardiovascular health and a multisystem approach to pain management in the Emergency Department.
-Dr. Safdar serves as the Medical Director of the Yale New Haven Hospital Women’s Heart Program, a comprehensive community awareness program that aims to improve knowledge of women about heart disease.
+Dr. Safdar's research interests include women’s health, in particular sex and gender disparities in cardiovascular health and a multisystem approach to pain management in the Emergency Department.
+Dr. Safdar has served as the Medical Director of the Yale New Haven Hospital Women’s Heart Program, a comprehensive community awareness program that aims to improve knowledge of women about heart disease (2008-2013).
 Dr. Safdar is also the Director of the Chest Pain Center.

 - Safdar B, McGregor AJ, McKee SA, Ali A, Radulescu R, Himelfarb NT, Klein MR, Mazure CM (2011).
 Inclusion of gender in emergency medicine research.
 Academic Emergency Medicine.
 Feb;18(2):e1-4.

 - Peacock WF, Diercks D, Hollander J, Singer A, Birkhah R, Shapiro N, Glynn T, Nowack R, Safdar B, Miller C, Bewandrowski E, Nagurney J (on behalf of the MIDAS Investigators) (2011).
 Myeloperoxidase in the Diagnosis of Acute Coronary Syndromes: The Importance of Spectrum.
 Am Heart J. Nov;162(5):893-9.

 - Safdar B, Foody JM, D’Onofrio G. (2010).
 Depression as Modifiable Coronary Risk factor in the Emergency Department Chest Pain Observation Unit.
 Critical Care Pathways in Cardiology.
 Volume 9, Number 2, June 2010.